-Cost cutting and budget reductions in IT departments are still a dreaded yearly tradition.
-The cost of cloud storage and the necessary bandwidth required to make not only backups but more importantly restores direct to and from the cloud viable is still too high to eliminate the need for an onsite data protection appliance.
+Cost-cutting and budget reductions in IT departments are still a dreaded yearly tradition.
+The cost of cloud storage and the necessary bandwidth required to make not only backups but more importantly restores directly to and from the cloud viable is still too high to eliminate the need for an onsite data protection appliance.

 Learn more about backup appliance technology, and size your solution today!